-In Progress (I) Grade Form
+(I) Grade Form

-This form must be completed for each student semester or term who is to receive an "I" grade at the end of a
+This form must be completed for each student semester or term t who is to receive an "I" grade at the end of a

 Student's Name Social Security Number

 CRN Course No. Section Title in which the "I" is to be given

 Semester of Term/Year Faculty Name

-Semester of Term/Year Work to be completed: Faculty Name

-Faculty Name

-Faculty Name

-Faculty Name

-Work to be completed: Faculty Name
+Work to be completed:

-Work to be completed: Comments:
+Comments:

-Work to be completed: Comments: The student must complete the requirements fo Faculty Name
+The student must complete the requirements f or the course in which the "I" grade was received will automatically be changed to a grade of "F".

-Appendix H: Class Sample List Letter
+Appendix G: Class Sample List Letter

-TO: ALL FACULTY FROM: Monica Wilson, (monica.wilson@eastemwv.edu) DATE: July 12, 2018 RE: Class List(s) Fall 2018
+TO: ALL FACULTY

+FROM: Monica Wilson, (monica.wilson@eastemwv.edu)

+DATE: July 12, 2018 RE: Class List(s) Fall 2018